ivanlyon/exercises/README.rst

 * Exercises DIRSITE to see what a development environment can look like.
 * unittest cases for applicable modules
-* requires a symlink from test to the tested file's directory for coverage links to work
+* requires a symlink from test to the tested file's directory

 Screenshots
 -----------